clsoar/mws-restaurant-stage-1/README.md

 ## Getting Started

+Navigate to [https://clsoar.github.io/restaurant-stage-1/](https://clsoar.github.io/restaurant-stage-1/) to view the application.

+OR

 To run this on your own computer follow these steps:

 ##### 1. Download or clone this repository.